giovadg/physnum_CUDA/README.md

 The original cpu-only files were not relying on CUDA libreries but these files do even in the cpu only version and still need a GPU for running even in the cpu-only version (that exists with some flag only as a benchmark for the gpu version).

-The files are nootebok (.ipynb) that can be open and run on colab.
+The new GPU compatible codes are nootebok (.ipynb) that can be open and run on colab.